mousebird-consulting-inc/WhirlyGlobe/apps/apps.md

 A toolkit is only as good as the apps that use it.
 Here are some of our favorites.
 If you'd like to be included, just send an image, a short description and a link.

+{% include app_entry.html name="Dark Sky" image="darksky.jpeg" body="Dark Sky is one of the Apple app store's favorite weather apps.
+Not only will it tell when it's going to rain it'll show you beautiful animated weather and temperature data." link="https://itunes.apple.com/us/app/dark-sky-weather-radar-hyperlocal/id517329357?mt=8" %}

+{% include app_entry.html name="WhirlyViz" image="whirlyviz.jpeg" body="WhirlyViz is a data visualization engine for iPad and iPhone.
+It uses Javascript modules to let users play with big, complex data sets." link="https://itunes.apple.com/us/app/whirlyviz/id752701884?mt=8" %}

 {% include app_entry.html name="Gaia GPS" image="gaiagps.png" body="Gaia GPS was featured in Apple's Your Verse stories, Gaia GPS helps people explore remote places, and stay safer in the woods." link="https://itunes.apple.com/us/app/gaia-gps-topo-maps-trails/id329127297?mt=8" %}

 {% include app_entry.html name="Offline Topo Maps" image="offlinetopomaps.png" body="Offline Topo Maps is a simpler version of Gaia GPS." link="https://itunes.apple.com/us/app/offline-topo-maps/id376535806?mt=8" %}